You are here:

 Hotel Pennsylvania Meeting Learns of Harlem School Ills

-Caption: This New York Amsterdam News article reports on a Teachers Union event focused on racism and inequality in Harlem schools.
+Caption: This New York Amsterdam News reported on a Teacher Union event focused on racism and inequality in Harlem schools.

 On April 16, 1937, Lucile Spence and the Teachers Union of New York organized a conference at the Hotel Pennsylvania in downtown Manhattan to discuss schools in Harlem.